 This section, located top left in the Session Keys window, lets you set up tonality and effects and name, save or load these settings as a "Sound".
-The two buttons at the bottom let you open the Tonality and Effects pop-up dialogs, where you can control all tonality aspects and effect settings.
+The two buttons at the bottom let you open the Tonality and Effects pop-up dialogs, where you can control all tonality aspects as well as all EQ and effect settings.